Skip to content

 • Parameter binding — ID properties go in the route, other properties become query parameters (GET/DELETE) or body (POST/PUT/PATCH)

-• OpenAPI metadata — operation names, status codes, and even error responses are auto-detected from your Result factory calls
+• OpenAPI metadata — operation names, status codes, and even error responses are auto-detected from your Result factory calls.
+XML <summary> comments on handler methods automatically become the OpenAPI summary for each endpoint.

 • Result mappingResult<T> return values are automatically converted to the correct HTTP status codes